Orbifolds from a metric viewpoint: Introduction

 \subsection{Structure of the paper}

 In Section \ref{sec:basics_Rieman_orbi} we show the equivalence of Definition \ref{dfn:orbifold} with the usual definition of Riemannian orbifolds.
 Moreover, we recall basic notions about (Riemannian) orbifolds and their coverings.
 In Section \ref{sec:metric_cover} we prove Theorem \ref{thm:covering_prop}.
 The proof in the case where $p$ has finite fibers is simpler and is carried out in the first part of that section.
-In Section \ref{sec:double_covering} we prove Proposition \ref{prp:metric_double}.
-The proofs of Theorem \ref{thm:covering_prop} and Proposition \ref{prp:metric_double} work by induction on the dimension and rely on the covering space theory of orbifolds (in the form of Theorem \ref{thm:existence_universal_orbifold}).
-We describe an alternative approach to establish this theory in Appendix \ref{sec:orb_cov_and_fund_gr}.
+In Section~\ref{sec:double_covering} we prove Proposition \ref{prp:metric_double}.